Furkanhzr/Furkanhzr/README.md

 # About Me:
 Hi 👋!
-My name is Furkan Hazar and I'm a Backend Developer, from Türkiye<br>
+My name is Furkan Hazar and I'm a Software Engineer, from Türkiye<br>

 ## 🌐 Socials: